Terror in my town!

 All three, Iqbal, Riyaz and Mohammed, are originally from Bhatkal but they have hardly been there ever except for Mohammed.
 As I haved mentioned earlier, Bhatkal being a small and well-knit town, almost every Bhatkali knows the other or can find a common bond between each other, but hardly anyone knows Iqbal and Riaz because they were not brought up nor did they ever stay in Bhatkal.

-Mohammed, who is known in the media a s Yasin Bhatkal, is the long missing elder brother of the now released Abdul Samad.
+s Yasin Bhatkal, is the long missing elder brother of the now released Abdul Samad.
 Mohammed's family severed all ties with him when he left them in 2006 following an internal dispute.

 Even if we agree that the three accused have some ancestral connections to the town, no law allows the implication of an entire town just because a few suspects hail from there.
 When the notorious fugitive Veerappan held the entire south Indian police force at his gunpoint for over two decades, did the authorities implicate his family and townspeople?
 No, never.
 His family was always free, even though the authorities knew they were in close touch with the fugitive.
 Nobody suspected their involvement.
 Why?
 Because they were not Muslims.